 List of Metadata Formats Available in Digital Commons

-Digital Commons exposes metadata fields for harvesting through four different metadata formats, or prefixes.
+Digital Commons exposes metadata fields for outbound harvesting through four different metadata formats, or prefixes.
 In each case, the Digital Commons metadata fields for the given content remain the same, and are simply mapped to Dublin Core elements in a particular way.
 The following metadata formats correspond to the OAI metadataPrefix parameter.

 Fixed mappings to select simple Dublin Core elements.